defold/defold.github.io/_posts/2022-09-16-The-feature-request-journey.md

 ### Pull request
 When development is done we create a pull request.
-The pull request will link to the issue it solves and it will be reviewed by peers.
+The pull request will link to the issue it solves and it will be reviewed one or more members of the development team.
 During the review process things such as unit test coverage, code convention and naming standards are checked.
 The pull request is merged when it has been approved and all checks (unit tests) pass.

 ### Release
 The feature will be included in the next release when the merged code make it into the beta and master (stable) branch.
+At the moment we have a four week development cycle, then a two week beta period which ends with a release to the stable branch of Defold.

+We hope this sheds some light on the development process.
+If you have questions about the process then please don't hesitate to reach out to us on [Discord server](https://defold.com/discord) or the [user forum](https://forum.defold.com/).